Monetary policy instruments

 Open market operations cover repo transactions, the issuance of SNB Bills, as well as the purchase and sale of SNB Bills in the secondary market.
 In a repo transaction, the cash taker sells securities spot to the cash provider.
 At the same time, the cash taker enters into an agreement to repurchase securities of the same type and amount from the cash provider at a later point in time.
 The cash taker pays interest (repo rate) for the term of the transaction.
 From an economic perspective, a repo is a secured loan.
 By issuing SNB Bills, the SNB can absorb liquidity.

 The other SNB standing facility is the liquidity-shortage financing facility, which is available to SNB counterparties for bridging unexpected liquidity bottlenecks.
 This facility can be used until the next bank working day (overnight) through special-rate repo transactions.
-The special rate is based on the SARON (Swiss Average Rate Overnight) plus an interest premium and is announced daily through the electronic market information services.
-The prerequisites for concluding special-rate repo transactions are the granting of a limit by the SNB and the provision of collateral eligible for SNB repos.
-Such cover must amount to at least 110 percent of the limit at all times.
+The special rate is calculated as the SNB policy rate plus a surcharge, and is at least 50 basis points.
+Conditions for concluding special-rate repo transactions are the granting of a limit by the SNB and the provision of collateral eligible for SNB repos.
+Such cover must amount to at least 110% of the limit at all times.
 The limit determines the maximum amount of liquidity that a counterparty may obtain.
 The limit is drawn down in the form of an overnight repo transaction.
-The securities are held by the counterparty in a ’Custody Cover Account SNB’ at SIX SIS Ltd.
+The securities are held by the counterparty in a ‘Custody Cover Account SNB’ at SIX SIS Ltd.

 Further monetary policy instruments